chasemccoy/www/posts/titles-considered-harmful.md

 >
 > <cite>[Jason Kottke on The Talk Show episode 370 (35:40)](https://daringfireball.net/thetalkshow/2023/03/11/ep-370)</cite>

-The hyperlink was like a new stylistic new primitive for the written word.
+The hyperlink was like a new stylistic primitive for the written word.
 For decades you could bold, italicize, underline, uppercase, footnote, etc. and all of a sudden something entirely new—the hyperlink.

 Another example here that I always think about—URL slugs.
 For many of my favorite bloggers, the URL slug is a small but subtle way to convey a message that may _or may not be_ the same as the message of the post itself.